JamesHertz/fs-navigation/README.md

 source $BASE_DIR/script.sh
 ```

-You will need to paste the two last lines of it into your rc-file, otherwise fs-navegation won't work.
+You will need to paste the two last lines of it into your rc-file, otherwise fs-navigation won't work.

 If we had this already working and the only thing you want to do is to update it.
 You only need to run:
 ```